GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/README.md

 ## Installation

-After checking out the repository and navigating to this project's root folder, a simple setup script is provided that will install of the required Python dependencies and a download script that will fetch the Unity Banana environments from Udacity.
+After checking out the repository and navigating to this project's root folder, a simple setup script is provided that will install of the required Python dependencies and download the required Unity Banana environments from Udacity.
 As a pre-requisite, Python 3 must be installed on your system.

 ```
 $ pip install -e .
-$ cd environment
-$ python download_environment.py
 ```

-Once these scripts successfully execute, it should be possible to immediately run the application as described below.
+Once this command executes, it should be possible to immediately run the application as described below.
-Note that it is recommended to setup a `virtualenv` environment for this project so that only the required dependencies are installed and your system's Python setup remains untouched.
+Note that it is recommended to setup a [`virtualenv`](https://docs.python-guide.org/dev/virtualenvs/) environment for this project so that only the required dependencies are installed and your system's Python setup remains untouched.

 ## User Instructions